mjeffe/spa-template/README.md

 The `rundev` script works for me on Ubuntu 18.04.
 It will open three additional tabs in your terminal running the client npm server on `localhost:8080`, the api laravel server on `localhost:8000` and a tail of the laravel log.
-I find this a useful setup, but once again, this is your repo, so modify rundev to suit your needs.
+I find this a useful setup, but once again, modify rundev to suit your needs.

-However, for daily development, I'm often working on either the api or the web app, with their respective testing tools.
+For daily development, I'm often working on either the api or the web app, with their respective testing tools.
 So, run the bits in `rundev` manually.
 For example:

 For the Vue App: